colin-gourlay/sundown-sessions/src/content/releases/t/the-slow-readers-club/technofear/index.md

 ---
 ## About

-Technofear is a release by The Slow Readers Club released in 2024.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Technofear.
+*Technofear* earns its place in the Sundown Sessions catalogue through “Technofear”, a selection that offers a direct route into The Slow Readers Club's work.

+Heard in the context of the full release, “Technofear” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Technofear